offbynull/offbynull.github.io/docs/data/learn/Bioinformatics/input/input.md

                                                '--------'
      ```

    If an organism survives genome rearrangement (it may not because the changed genome may result in sterility or death), the segments of the genome that were moved around are referred to as synteny blocks.
-Synteny blocks are identified by comparing two genomes against each other.
+Synteny blocks are identified by comparing two genomes against each other via genomic dot-plots and synteny graphs.

  * `{bm} chimeric gene` - A gene born from two separate genes getting fused together.
 A chimeric gene may have been created via genome rearrangement translocations.